billhails/MetaData/README.md

 * more data types (date, money, boolean, e-mail &c.)
 * consider a Semantics.Type class to encapsulate the types of fields
 * add another demo with a very different use case (retail?)
-* add another architecture (PHP/MySQL/ReST?)
+* add another architecture (php-mysql-rest?)

 ### sqlite-node-graphql architecture specific
 * tests (generated) - in progress
 * auth - in progress
   * see [Auth](auth.md) for specific scenarios
-* deferred data retrieval - done (but dataloader is sub-optimal)
+* deferred data retrieval with dataloader - done
-  * separate dataloader per request, or cache management - done
+  * dataloader cache management - done
 * pagination - done
 * mutation - done
 * OpenTracing or OpenTelemetry metrics - done